Durable Human (2 book series)

 Doctors Ducanda and Terrasse contend that heavy doses of screen time affect what would be, in pre-digital times, the natural wiring of a child’s brain.

-Watching a ball move on a screen, for instance, does not register in a child’s mind the same way it does to manipulate and throw a ball.
+Watching a ball move on a screen, for instance, does not register in a child’s mind the same way it does when physically handling a ball.
 Says Dr. Ducanda: “The small child’s brain cannot develop without this sense of touch.”

-Dr. Andrew Doan, an ophthalmologist and neuroscientist, produced this video explaining the phenomenon of Virtual Autism, with great suggestions on how to limit children’s screen viewing.
+Dr. Andrew Doan, an ophthalmologist and neuroscientist, produced this video to explain Virtual Autism and how to limit early-life screen viewing.

-In this TEDx talk, I discuss the importance of parent-child Attachment and how digital devices can interfere with early relational health.
+In this TEDx talk, I discuss the importance of secure emotional attachments between parents and their babies and how digital device use can interfere with early relational health.

-At the end of the two-month period, the children’s screen time had shrunk to a bare minimum, their ASD-like repetitive behaviors were greatly reduced, and brain studies showed ASD-like readings had returned to nearly normal.
+At the end of the two-month period, the children’s screen time had shrunk to a bare minimum.
+They had much less ASD-like behavior and brain studies showed ASD-like readings returned to nearly normal.

-Preschoolers should not have more than one hour of screen time a day in order “to allow children ample time to engage in other activities important to their health and development,” says the AAP.
+Preschoolers should have no more than one hour of screen media per day “to allow children ample time to engage in other activities important to their health and development.”

 The World Health Organization agrees that, for the sake of their health and proper brain formation, children under age one should have no exposure to screens.